platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

 {{% note %}}
 If you add multiple runtimes to your application container, the first declared runtime becomes the primary runtime.
-The primary runtime is the one that is automatically started.</br>
+The primary runtime is the one that is automatically started.
-If you use PHP, note that PHP-FPM is only started automatically if PHP is defined as the primary runtime.

 To start other declared runtimes, you need to start them manually, using [web commands](#web-commands).
 To find out which start command to use, go to the [Languages](/languages/_index.md) section, and visit the documentation page dedicated to your language.

+If you use PHP, note that PHP-FPM is only started automatically if PHP is defined as the primary runtime.
 {{% /note %}}

 ## Resources